-By 2023, Ericsson predicts that each active smartphone in North America will consume 48 gigabytes of data per month.
-That’s roughly a seven‑fold increase compared to 2017.
-The trend is the same across global markets, driven by improvements in our smartphones, increasingly data‑rich content, and better, more affordable data plans.
+By 2024, Ericsson predicts that each active smartphone in North America will consume 39 gigabytes of data per month.
+That’s roughly a six-fold increase compared to 2018.
+The trend is the same across global markets, driven by improvements in our smartphones, increasingly data-rich content, and better, more affordable data plans.

 At the same time as smart homes, cities and industries are linking up to the cloud, entirely new applications are opening across industry verticals with demanding requirements on network capacity and capability, including sub-millisecond latency and the ability to service over one million devices per square kilometer.
 A new generation of cellular networks will be needed to transform existing 4G networks and extend the reach of cellular technologies into new verticals, such as automotive, satellite, and cable.

 The industry’s answer to the increased network capacity and hyper-connected society we’re moving towards is 5G cellular communication technology.
 5G is the fifth generation of cellular technology standards primarily defined by 3GPP, the standardization body responsible for defining global cellular communications standards.

 1G cellular technology (which never went by that name) offered wireless voice communication based on analog technologies.
 With each successive generation, from 2G to 3G to 4G, data gained in importance as coverage and capacity expanded, to the point that today’s 4G networks are designed primarily for data, at rates up to 40,000 times faster than first generation technologies.
 5G networks take these trends to the next level, while at the same time enabling entirely new services and applications.

 Not just faster...